Temporary Greenhouse Pavilion, Institute for Basque Architecture, San Sabastian, Spain.

 "Tenun Ikat Sikka" is an association that protects the practice, the tradition, the knowledge and the intellectual rights of the recently acknowledged Geographical Indication (GI) of the Ikat technique from Sikka Indonesia.

-LE CONFESSIONI DI CALIOSTRO.
+LE CONFESSIONI DI CAGLIOSTRO.
 Moleskine Foundation Collection Acquisition.

 'AS FOUND': OPEN MOBILE KITCHEN.